2026 CEO Diaries: RISK5 — Five OIaR Signals CEOs Can Check This Week

 ☐ Interfaces rely on informal coordination to "make it work"

-☐ Delays are normalized as “how things are here”
+☐ Delays are normalised as "how things are here"

-What it usually means: the organization is running on heroics at the interfaces.
+What it usually means: the organisation is running on heroics at the interfaces.

 3) Ownership Drift During Change